elopio/docs/source/includes/_transactionAPI.md

 ```
 #### [Trade Contract Code](https://github.com/AugurProject/augur-core/blob/develop/src/trading/trade.se)

-#### augur.api.Trade.publicBuy({ \_signer, market, outcome, fxpAmount, fxpPrice[, tradeGroupID, onSent, onSuccess, onFailed ]})
+#### augur.api.Trade.publicBuy({ \_signer, market, outcome, fxpAmount, fxpPrice, tradeGroupID, onSent, onSuccess, onFailed })

 The `publicBuy` transaction is used to purchase shares for a specified `market` and `outcome`.
 The amount of shares you wish to purchase is `fxpAmount` denoted in attoshares and the price point you would like to buy at is `fxpPrice` denoted in attotokens of the `market`'s denomination token.
 This transaction will take orders off the order book that can be filled with this request, otherwise this transaction will create a new order to buy `fxpAmount` of shares at `fxpPrice`.
 The `tradeGroupID` is an optional argument used by the Augur UI and can be left `undefined`.
 This transaction returns `1` if this order was filled completely, or if this order can't be filled immediately an order will be created and the `orderID` of that new order will be returned.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Trade.publicSell({ \_signer, market, outcome, fxpAmount, fxpPrice[, tradeGroupID, onSent, onSuccess, onFailed ]})
+#### augur.api.Trade.publicSell({ \_signer, market, outcome, fxpAmount, fxpPrice, tradeGroupID, onSent, onSuccess, onFailed })

 The `publicSell` transaction is used to purchase shares for a specified `market` and `outcome`.
 The amount of shares you wish to purchase is `fxpAmount` denoted in attoshares and the price point you would like to sell at is `fxpPrice` denoted in attotokens of the `market`'s denomination token.
 This transaction will take orders off the order book that can be filled with this request, otherwise this transaction will create a new order to sell `fxpAmount` of shares at `fxpPrice`.
 The `tradeGroupID` is an optional argument used by the Augur UI and can be left `undefined`.
 This transaction returns `1` if this order was filled completely, or if this order can't be filled immediately an order will be created and the `orderID` of that new order will be returned.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Trade.publicTrade({ \_signer, direction, market, outcome, fxpAmount, fxpPrice[, tradeGroupID, onSent, onSuccess, onFailed ]})
+#### augur.api.Trade.publicTrade({ \_signer, direction, market, outcome, fxpAmount, fxpPrice, tradeGroupID, onSent, onSuccess, onFailed })

 The `publicTrade` transaction is works exactly like `publicBuy` or `publicSell` however a direction must be specified this time.
 The `direction` must be either `1` for buying or `2` for selling.
 This transaction returns `1` if this order was filled completely, or if this order can't be filled immediately an order will be created and the `orderID` of that new order will be returned.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Trade.publicTakeBestOrder({ \_signer, direction, market, outcome, fxpAmount, fxpPrice[, tradeGroupID, onSent, onSuccess, onFailed ]})
+#### augur.api.Trade.publicTakeBestOrder({ \_signer, direction, market, outcome, fxpAmount, fxpPrice, tradeGroupID, onSent, onSuccess, onFailed })

 The `publicTakeBestOrder` transaction will work very similarly to `publicTrade` except it will not create an order if the request can't be filled.
 The `direction` must be either `1` for buying or `2` for selling.
 This transaction returns the fixed point amount not filled by the order, so `0` for a completely filled order, some other number if this request could only be partially filled.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).